Skip to content

 The Radar Women's Session makes it easy to get up and start skiing.
 This ski is wide for stability and comfort at low speeds, but it can still reach speeds of up to 30 mph.
 Grip rails and a flat spine funnel water beneath the ski for an easier start and less drag.
 There is also a sizable flat spot on the ski to help with balance.

-The best package option for the Radar Women's Session is the soft and comfortable Lyric boot.
+The best package option for the Radar Women's Session is the Prime & ARTP.
 Easily ski for hours with this well-designed beginner set.

-Best Intermediate Ski for Open Water and Courses: Radar Women's Lyric
+Best Intermediate Ski for Open Water and Courses: Radar Women's Graphite Lyric

-Tackle challenging courses with the Radar Women's Graphite Lyric.
+Tackle open water to challenging courses with the Radar Women's Graphite Lyric.
 This ski's Aero core is light and responsive at speeds of 28-34 mph.
 The shape is finely honed to provide peak turning capabilities with less effort.

 The Graphite Lyric packages well with Radar's most advanced Lyric boots.
 The two package options are the Lyric BOA boot with Lyric BOA ARTP or double Lyric BOA boots, again, depending on the skier's preference.
 The BOA fastening system allows for a more responsive binding than the standard Lyric boot.